SorenHeinze/trade_mission_optimizer/README.md

                         set. < commodity > needs to be written as in the game.
   --build-database, -b  Force build the database.
 Needs to be done if the ship
-                        or user parameters (e.g. the "home coordinates") have change significantly or if newer files were downloaded manually.
+                        or user parameters (e.g. the "home coordinates") have changed significantly or if newer files were downloaded manually.
 Will ignore < run >.
   --download-files, -d  Force download the necessary files from EDDB.io.
 Will
                         ignore < run >.